12-Step Drug & Alcohol Recovery Programs

 Residents in the New Jersey TriState area can find meeting times and locations for AA and NA here.
 Other anonymous groups and times are usually easy to find with a quick internet search.
 If you are currently a part of an outpatient addiction program, you may also be able to ask staff members or your treatment team for 12-Step meeting suggestions.

-You can also quickly and securely check your insurance benefits by filling out this online form.
+Start treatment by contacting one of our admissions navigators today.
+They can help you check your insurance coverage for rehab and begin enrollment.
+You can also quickly and securely check your insurance benefits by filling out this online .